 U-M Faculty Director: Danielle Belen

-We are thrilled to announce that the Calidore String Quartet will join us at CSS for a week-long residency, performing, sharing their experiences and wisdom and coaching our students!
+We are thrilled to announce that the Calidore String Quartet will RETURN and join us at CSS for a week-long residency, performing, sharing their experiences and wisdom and coaching our students!

 The Calidore Quartet was the Grand Prize winning ensemble at the inaugural MPrize Chamber Music Competition in 2016.
 Learn more about them at www.calidorestringquartet.com